lineality/Online_Voting_Using_One_Time_Pads/README.md

 ### Agile, Security, & Voting: General best practice vs. specific voting system best practice

-Q: What do international election inspectors look for?
+Question: What do international election inspectors look for?

 ### Mandate-Based Representation
 Perhaps as a form of least-trust architecture, which brings with it perhaps the same 'slow procedural processes' of enhanced verification checking, representation that is limited to specific approved mandates is a historical mode (and one which nearly became part of the US model).